-- Expenses that private benefit plans are not permitted to cover by law - Services or supplies you are entitled to without charge by law or for which a charge is made only because you have coverage under a private benefit plan - Any portion of the expense for services or supplies for which benefits are payable under your basic health plan, another group plan or a government plan - Expenses arising from war, insurrection, or voluntary participation in a riot
+- Expenses that private benefit plans are not permitted to cover by law - Services or supplies you are entitled to without charge by law or for which a charge is made only because you have coverage under a private benefit plan - Any portion of the expense for services or supplies for which benefits are payable under your basic health plan, another group plan or a government plan

 The HCSA will reimburse you for the balance of the expense remaining after all other insurance plans have paid out.
 You must first submit all claims to any government and private insurance plans under which you or any eligible dependents are covered.
-This is important in order to avoid an over-payment from your HCSA and possible tax consequences.
 Once you have received reimbursement for the expense from all other plans, you may submit a claim against the HCSA.